Summary of Strength in Numbers: a strategic vision for the Government Statistical Service

 Our ambition is to implement

-That the principles of the Code of Practice for Statistics underpin all GSS activities and outputs, and is supported by harmonised, coherent standards and shared practices that promote high-quality, trustworthy statistical production across the UK.
+The principles of the Code of Practice for Statistics underpin all GSS activities and outputs.
+They are supported by harmonised, coherent standards and shared practices that promote high-quality, trustworthy statistical production across the UK.

 We will maintain